Nikita Khrushchev: War against Germany

 When Nazi Germany invaded the USSR, in June 1941, Khrushchev was still at his post in Kiev.
 Stalin appointed him a political commissar, and Khrushchev served on a number of fronts as an intermediary between the local military commanders and the political rulers in Moscow.
 Stalin used Khrushchev to keep commanders on a tight leash, while the commanders sought to have him influence Stalin.

 As the Germans advanced, Khrushchev worked with the military to defend and save Kiev.
 Handicapped by orders from Stalin that under no circumstances should the city be abandoned, the Red Army was soon encircled by the Germans.
-While the Germans stated they took 655,000 prisoners, according to the Soviets, 150,541 men out of 677,085 escaped the trap.
-Primary sources differ on Khrushchev's involvement at this point.
-According to Marshal Georgi Zhukov, writing some years after Khrushchev fired and disgraced him in 1957, Khrushchev persuaded Stalin not to evacuate troops from Kiev.
+While the Germans stated they took 655,000 prisoners, according to the Soviets, 150,541 men out of 677,085 escaped.
+Primary sources differ on Khrushchev's involvement.
+According to Marshal Georgy Zhukov, writing some years after Khrushchev fired and disgraced him in 1957, Khrushchev persuaded Stalin not to evacuate troops from Kiev.
 However, Khrushchev noted in his memoirs that he and Marshal Semyon Budyonny proposed redeploying Soviet forces to avoid the encirclement until Marshal Semyon Timoshenko arrived from Moscow with orders for the troops to hold their positions.
 Early Khrushchev biographer Mark Frankland suggested that Khrushchev's faith in his leader was first shaken by the Red Army's setbacks.
 Khrushchev stated in his memoirs:

 In 1942, Khrushchev was on the Southwest Front, and he and Timoshenko proposed a massive counteroffensive in the Kharkov area.
-Stalin approved only part of the plan, but 640,000 Red Army soldiers would still become involved in the offensive.
+Stalin approved only part of the plan, but 640,000 Red Army soldiers were involved in the offensive.
 The Germans, however, had deduced that the Soviets were likely to attack at Kharkov, and set a trap.
 Beginning on 12 May 1942, the Soviet offensive initially appeared successful, but within five days the Germans had driven deep into the Soviet flanks, and the Red Army troops were in danger of being cut off.
 Stalin refused to halt the offensive, and the Red Army divisions were soon encircled by the Germans.
-The USSR lost about 267,000 soldiers, including more than 200,000 men captured, and Stalin demoted Timoshenko and recalled Khrushchev to Moscow.
+The USSR lost about 267,000 soldiers, including more than 200,000 captured, and Stalin demoted Timoshenko and recalled Khrushchev to Moscow.
 While Stalin hinted at arresting and executing Khrushchev, he allowed the commissar to return to the front by sending him to Stalingrad.